Distinguishing 2-knots admitting circle actions by fundamental groups: Preliminaries

 \subsection{$3$-orbifolds}

 An orbifold is a connected and separable metric space locally homeomorphic to the quotient space of $\mathbb R^n$ by a finite group action.
 This notion is introduced by Satake~\cite{Sat56} and renamed by W.~Thurston~\cite[Chapter 13]{Thu77}.
-A $3$-dimensional orbifold ($3$-orbifold for short) whose singular set is the disjoint union of simple closed curves is called a $3$-orbifold of {\it cyclic type} in~\cite{DM84, BP01} and called a {\it $3$-branchfold} in~\cite{Tak88}.
-See for instance~\cite{Thu77, Tak91, BP01, BMP03, BLP05} for basics of $3$-orbifolds.
+A $3$-dimensional orbifold ($3$-orbifold for short) whose ramification locus is the disjoint union of simple closed curves is called a $3$-orbifold of {\it cyclic type} in~\cite{DM84, BP01} and called a {\it $3$-branchfold} in~\cite{Tak88}.
+A $3$-orbifold is said to be {\it sufficiently large} (or {\it Haken}) if there exists an orientable and incompressible $2$-suborbifold that is not boundary parallel.
+See for instance~\cite{Thu77, Tak91, TY99, TY02, BP01, BMP03, BLP05} for basics of $3$-orbifolds.